 - Some find the material too thick.

-7. Hip Baby Wrap Ring Sling Baby Carrier for Infants and Toddlers
+7. Hip Baby Wrap Ring Sling Baby Carrier

 This product, brought to us by Hip Baby, is made from durable cotton.
-It is breathable for comfort and strong enough to support a child from 8 pounds up to a generous 35 pounds.
+It is breathable for comfort and strong enough to support a child from eight pounds up to a generous 35 pounds.